Understanding the disability support and aged care sectors

 If you’re an employer, you can follow the steps to find the right award on I’m not sure which award covers my business.

-Social and Community Services, Home Care and Disability Services Award
+Social, Community, Home Care and Disability Services Industry Award

-The Social and Community Services, Home Care and Disability Services Award, commonly called the Social and Community Services Award or SCHADS Award, covers several different care ‘streams’ that have different pay and conditions.
+The Social, Community, Home Care and Disability Services Industry Award, also sometimes called the SCHADS Award, covers several different care ‘streams’ that have different pay and conditions.

 Social and community services